Amarsinh Pandit: Political career

 Around the year 1990, Amarsinha Pandit started his political life.
 He took his first step into politics by assuming the Chairman post of Jaibhavani Cooperative Sugar Factory from 05/08/1990 up to 18/06/2009 and then 22/07/2017 till date.
 In the year 1992 became the chairman of the Panchayat Samiti, Georai from (14/03/1992 to 13/03/1997).
 In his later political career Amarsinha Pandit worked very effectively as the Leader of the Opposition in the Zilla Parishad in the year 1997 to 2004.
 As a result of his development and visionary work carried out during his tenure as opposition leader in Zilla Parishad, Beed he got elected for Maharashtra Legislative Assembly in the year 2004 from Georai.

-He used various weapons very effectively in the assembly and gained fame in a very short period of time.
-In a short time he became known in the Legislature as a studious, passionate and eloquent speaker.
+He employed various parliamentary strategies effectively within the assembly, achieving prominence within a brief period.
+He subsequently established a reputation in the legislature for his scholarly approach, as well as his passionate and eloquent oratory.
 During his tenure as a member of Legislative Council from 27 July 2012 to 30 July 2018 he raised many issues like water irrigation, employment, famine etc. not only for Beed but also for entire Marathwada.
 Along with that he has also worked in various positions like, State General Secretary, Nationalist Congress Party, Member Legislative Public Accounts Committee, Mumbai (26/05/2015 to 30/07/2018), Member the Assembly Dr. Babvasaheb Ambedkar Marathwada University, Sambhajinagar(12/12/2017 to 27/07/2018), Vice-President Maharashtra Kabaddi Association (since 27/11/2018), Vice-President Marathwada Shikshan Prasarak Mandal (4/6/2018 to 10/6/2023), Secretary General Marathwada Shikshan Prasarak Mandal (2012-2018), Director the Bhavani Urban Co.op.Bank Ltd. Georai, President Jagdamba Shikshan Prasarak Mandal Beed, President Jaibhavani Shikshan Prasarak Mandal Georai, President Sharda Pratishthan Georai.

 Having entered politics after studying in an English medium school, many had doubts about his political career.
 But he has proved himself as a successful politician facing many successes and failures.
 In rural areas, he gathered many colleagues of faith.
 His friendship with Bappasaheb Talekar, Bhausaheb Natkar and many others had a great impact in later politics.
 In the year 1992, he created a political earthquake in the taluka by assuming the post of chairman of the Panchayat Samiti.
 At that time his uncle Badamrao Pandit was his competitor and opponent.
 The same spark turned the tide of politics and the people of the taluka got to experience the politics of fraternity.